Why unsolicited inquiries rarely result in a closed deal and why a competitive bid process gives you negotiating power when it’s time to sell.

 After investing countless hours in conference calls and preparing documents, you likely hear, “Mr. Jones, Bill Smith of ABC Capital Partners.
 I have some unfortunate news for you.
 After reviewing your company and looking at our other opportunities, we’ve decided to withdraw our interest in your company.
-You have a very impressive company, but our management team has changed direction and has decided to pursue other opportunities.
-Thank you again for providing your detailed financial information over the past three months and speaking with us on countless calls.”
+You have a very impressive company.
+Unfortunately, our management team has changed direction and has decided to pursue other opportunities.
+Thank you again for providing detailed financial information over the past three months and speaking with us on countless calls.”

-You sit at your desk, looking at the bill from your accountant, and wonder what just happened?
+You sit at your desk, looking at the bill from your accountant, and wonder what just happened.

-It’s a Numbers Game with Unsolicited Offers
+It’s a Numbers Game with Unsolicited Inquiries

 Professional business buyers like private equity firms, family offices, and corporate development offices are in the business of buying companies.
 They buy a few each year and look at hundreds of potential opportunities.
 Each analyst will personally go through at least 3-to 4 companies per week.
 They can analyze the financial results, spot an acquisition opportunity, and have the capital to close deals quickly.

-Confidentiality and Due Diligence Level Information Requests Become Expensive
+Information Requests Become Expensive

 To keep the potential sale secret from your staff, you assemble a deal team of outside advisors like an accountant and business attorney.
 Documents are requested, billable hours add up, and numerous phone calls are scheduled and attended.
 Your emails are promptly returned with more inquiries for information or clarification of the information already provided.